RickStrahl/GistIntegration-MarkdownMonster-Addin/Readme.md

 To Save a Document to a Gist use **Save to Gist** while a document is open.
 You can use the list to select a Gist from the list to update an existing Gist, or check **Save as New Gist** checkbox to create a new Gist with a filename.

+> #### File Name Extensions determine Syntax Coloring for Gist
-> You should always create a filename with an appropriate extension for the file you're saving so the Gist can display with the proper syntax highlighting.
+> For new Gists, you should **always** create a filename with an appropriate extension for the file you're saving so the Gist can display with the proper syntax highlighting.

 Click the **Save** button to upload your Gist.

 ### Configuration
 In order to create new Gists you need to have a **GithubUserToken** and set it in the add-in's configuration.
 To configure the addin click on the down arrow next to the Gist icon on the toolbar can click **Gist Configuration**.
 This edits **%AppData%\Markdown Monster\PasteCodeAsGistAddin.json**.

-In the file add edit these values:
+In the file add or edit these values:

 ```json
 {